wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 = Usage =
 Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-responsive-pricing-table/) for information on how to use it.

+= Support =
+Find help in [our forums](http://wpdarko.com/support/forum/plugins/responsive-pricing-table/) for this plugin (we’ll answer you fast, promise).

 == Frequently Asked Questions ==

-= Example & Support =
-Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-responsive-pricing-table/) for information on how to use this plugin.

-= Where can I get help with this plugin? =
-Find help in [our forums](http://wpdarko.com/support/forum/plugins/responsive-pricing-table/) for this plugin (we’ll answer you fast, promise).

 = No limitation for the Free version =
 The free version of the Responsive Pricing Table plugin is **not limited** and does not contain any ad.

 The [PRO version](http://wpdarko.com/items/responsive-pricing-table-pro/) gives you access to two new features: **skins** and **tooltips**.
 Skins are new designs for your pricing tables, tooltips are “info bubbles” that you can easily add to your features.

+= Usage =
+Go to [the plugin's documentation](http://wpdarko.com/support/documentation/get-started-responsive-pricing-table/) for information on how to use it.

+= Support =
+Find help in [our forums](http://wpdarko.com/support/forum/plugins/responsive-pricing-table/) for this plugin (we’ll answer you fast, promise).

 == Screenshots ==
 1. Displaying the pricing table (front view)
 2. Displaying the pricing table 2 (front view)
 3. Creating a pricing table 1 (admin view)
 4. Creating a pricing table 2 (admin view)
+5. Setting panel (admin view)
-5. Finding the shortcode (admin view)
+6. Finding the shortcode (admin view)

 == Changelog ==
 = 4.1 =